 Here are some questions you may want to ask yourself when planning your butterfly garden.

-1. Am I in the migration route of the Monarchs? (click here for a global distribution map)
+1. Am I in the migration route of the Monarchs?

 This handy graph by Monarch Watch tells you when the Monarch migration will peak in your area